Ehsan104/Brain_Tumor_Classification/README.md

 Exploring more complex models or ensemble techniques to further improve accuracy.

-Want to add a UI aspect where the user can input an image not from the dataset and then the model analyzes it and determines whether there is a brain tumor or not.
+Currently working on using Streamlit to add a UI aspect where the user can input an image not from the dataset and then the model analyzes it and determines whether there is a brain tumor or not.